distributed-system-analysis/pbench/docs/API/V1/inventory.md

 ## Response status

 `401`   **UNAUTHORIZED** \
 The client did not provide an authentication token and there is no public dataset with the name `<dataset>`.

 `403`   **FORBIDDEN** \
 The named `<dataset>` is not public and the authenticated user lacks authorization to read it.

 `404`   **NOT FOUND** \
-Either the `<dataset>` or the relative `<path>` within the dataset does not exist
+Either the `<dataset>` or the relative `<path>` within the dataset does not exist.

 `415` **UNSUPPORTED MEDIA TYPE** \
 The `<path>` refers to a directory.
 Use `/api/v1/dataset/contents/<dataset><path>` to request a JSON response document describing the directory contents.

 ## Response body